als-42/pbt/readme.md

 Thank you for your time to review sources, any commentaries and questions very welcome...

+## app struct:
-topic about flat structure vs micro-apps/services - is away out of test task
+- topic about flat structure vs micro-apps/services - is away out of test task
+- now sources has next design "xCom\\": "src/xCom" we have global company space - xCom
+- this test task is like a microservice - and I'm put it into  src/xCom/my-service-name
+- also has two folder that extends xcom layer: contracts and libraries -> but maybe need it into independent packages

+### remark:
-and this test in many points is not finished, possible get done with few months on real project,
+- this test in many points is not finished, possible get done with few months on real project...

 run a.sh
 ```json